 Standard emulsion paint is water-based, so the pigments in the stain react with the water and force their way through the surface, no matter how many coats you apply.
 Even standard oil-based paints fail to cover up stains completely.

-Water stains, nicotine, rust, smoke damage, wax crayon and magic markers all have a way of migrating to the surface, coat after coat.
+Water stains, nicotine, rust, smoke damage, wax crayons and magic markers all have a way of migrating to the surface, coat after coat.

-Stain block paint is heavily pigmented, killing the stain or mark and preventing it from forcing its way to the surface.
+Stain block paint is heavily pigmented, killing the stain or mark and preventing it from penetrating the surface.

 Effectively, most stain blockers are primers.
 I.e. they’re designed to provide an opaque smooth surface before applying the finish coat(s).